ajone239/austins-journey-for-meaning/src/lib/blog/2025-03-25-of-currents.md

 layout: page
 date: "2025-03-25"
 categories: philosophy
+excerpt: "
+Any cup of water taken from the river isn't the river.
+Any stone, fish, or bend taken from the river won't disturb its being.
+The river is the flux of life through this slice of the world you see.
+I'm water, not a river.
+As a river must flow: water must flow on.
+So change is not only healthy but necessary.
+"
 ---

 When I was about 20 or so, I decided to get into reading.